-Admittance into Selective Admission curriculums is on a competitive basis, and there are program-specific entrance requirements beyond those required for admission to the College.
+Admittance into selective admission programs is on a competitive basis, and there are program-specific entrance requirements beyond those required for admission to the College.
 Many of the courses are open only to students officially accepted into the Program.
 Admission to FCC does not guarantee entry into a Selective Admission program.